eff-kay/ub-hugo/content/about.md

 +++

 I am a tinkerer at heart, I have dabbled in a lot of technologies ranging from embedded software to web dev, from hardware signals to the application UI and everything inbetween.
-Looking for a place where my esoteric knowledge in arts, hardware and software is fused into a hot amalagam.
-I think I might have found it.
-See interests and figure out the trend.

 **Recent Interests**